drgarcia1986/simple-settings/docs/index.md

 	* Keys starting with `#`.

 ## Special Settings
-simple-settings has a list of _special settings_ that change behavior os settings load.
+simple-settings has a list of _special settings_ that change how settings will load settings.
-This _special settings_ they are part of `SIMPLE_SETTINGS` dict in settings file.
+This _special settings_ are specified using a `SIMPLE_SETTINGS` dict in the settings module.

 ```python
 SIMPLE_SETTINGS = {